contaware/markdown-docs-notes/README.md

 ## Task lists

-Task lists are supported by some markdown flavors, they are sometimes also called check or todo lists:
+Task lists are supported by some markdown flavors, they are sometimes also called check lists or todo lists:

 ```
 - [ ] unchecked